 During this week, the ultrasound might be that as a part of a biophysical profile.
 The ultrasound will show the movements of the baby, breathing, muscle tone and the amount of amniotic fluid.
 Also, it will measure the baby's heart rate and the way it changes when the baby moves or when you're having contractions.

 Like we said before, in the 33rd week of your pregnancy, you will be experiencing swelling legs.
-Having increase pressure on your body, now it is the best time to hit the pool.

 Walking in swimming can reduce the swelling and provide you with a temporary relief.
 Don’t forget to drink plenty of water and stay hydrated.

 Taking good care of your food is also essential.
 Your food intake should consist of a variety of foods, including proteins, carbohydrates, vitamins, minerals, and fats.
 Having a balanced nutritional intake is the best way to be sure that you're getting all of your daily nutrients.
 Your doctor will prescribe you a prenatal vitamin supplement and the right dosage.

 Sex at week 33 of pregnancy

 Most of the women are wondering if they can still have safe sexual intercourse during this period in their pregnancy.
 Remember that it is completely safe as long as your doctor is not telling you the opposite.
 Be aware that your body is changing and it may be a little more difficult for you, but there are several ways to make sex during pregnancy a little more comfortable.

 You are close enough to give birth to your baby, so you should start preparing for your delivery day.
 The last weeks of your pregnancy will fly so fast, so now is the best time to get started doing all the big stuff if you haven't done that already.